 - The D.A. engaged in egregious prosecutorial misconduct, and/or

-- The case violates the defendant’s right against double jeopardy.
+- The case violates your right against double jeopardy.

-If a judge grants a motion to dismiss, the charge(s) at issue will be dropped.
+If a judge grants a motion to dismiss, the charge(s) at issue will be dropped.2

-- The evidence is not relevant, or that the evidence’s relevancy is outweighed by the prejudicial effect it would have on the defendant,
+- The evidence is not relevant, or that the evidence’s relevancy is outweighed by the prejudicial effect it would have on you,

-- The evidence would endanger the safety of the defendant or witness, and/or
+- The evidence would endanger your safety, and/or

 - The evidence was obtained as a result of an illegal search or seizure such as with an invalid search warrant.

-If a judge grants a defendant’s motion to suppress certain evidence, then the prosecution will not be allowed to introduce that evidence at trial.
-This could hinder the prosecution’s ability to prove guilt beyond a reasonable doubt and may sway them to offer a plea bargain to the defense.
-Often the state will dismiss the case altogether if its key evidence gets suppressed.
+If a judge grants your motion to suppress certain evidence, then the prosecution will not be allowed to introduce that evidence at trial.
+This could hinder the prosecution’s ability to prove guilt beyond a reasonable doubt and may sway them to offer a plea bargain.
+Often the state will dismiss the case altogether if its key evidence gets suppressed.3

-If an alleged criminal act involves multiple charges and/or co-defendants, prosecutors frequently “join” them altogether in one case.
-While this may be convenient for prosecutors, it may be prejudicial to defendants.
+If an alleged criminal act involves multiple charges and/or co-defendants, prosecutors frequently “join” them all together in one case.
+While this may be convenient for prosecutors, it may be prejudicial to you.

-Defendants can file a “motion to sever” asking the court to separate out their criminal charges into separate cases or to try their case separately from their co-defendants.
-Learn more about joinder in Nevada criminal law.
+You can file a “motion to sever” asking the court to separate out your criminal charges into separate cases or to try your case separately from your co-defendants.
+Learn more about joinder.4

 Plea bargains are the criminal law equivalent of “settling out of court.”
-Similar to civil cases such as personal injury matters, most Nevada criminal cases resolve through negotiation in the pretrial stage so that the parties never go to trial.
+Similar to civil cases such as personal injury matters, most Nevada criminal cases resolve through negotiation in the pretrial stage so that you never go to trial.

 Plea-bargaining in Nevada often begins very early in a case’s pretrial stage.
 Plea-bargaining may last a few days or many months depending on the seriousness of the charges, the evidence, and any new developments.
 Last-minute negotiations often take place right outside the courtroom.

-In some plea bargains, the defendant’s case will even get dismissed completely after he/she completes the sentence.
-This means there is no conviction, and the defendant can pursue a record seal right away.
+In some plea bargains, your case will even get dismissed completely after you complete the sentence.
+This means there is no conviction, and you can pursue a record seal right away.

-Defendants charged with a first-time offense of shoplifting or prostitution in Nevada might instead be able to plead to breach of peace or trespass.
+If you are facing charges of a first-time offense of shoplifting or prostitution in Nevada, you might instead be able to plead to breach of peace or trespass.
 These offenses carry less of a social stigma and do not look as bad when potential employers run background checks on them.

-In some cases, Nevada prosecutors will agree to negotiate a DUI down to reckless driving.
+In some cases, prosecutors will agree to negotiate a DUI down to reckless driving.
 Penalties are usually the same.
-However, defendants may petition to get a reckless driving conviction sealed from their criminal record after only one (1) year, whereas DUIs carry a seven (7) year waiting period.
+However, you may petition to get a reckless driving conviction sealed from your criminal record after only one (1) year, whereas DUIs carry a seven (7) year waiting period.5